OpenAMP/openamp-docs/openamp/overview.rst

 `Asymmetric Multiprocessing (AMP) <https://en.wikipedia.org/wiki/Asymmetric_multiprocessing>`_ involves the management, control and communication of multi-core computer systems, where processors have independent tasks and are often in a `heterogeneous <https://en.wikipedia.org/wiki/Heterogeneous_computing>`_ embedded environment where there are different types of processors.
 This is in contrast to `Symmetric Multiprocessing (SMP) <https://en.wikipedia.org/wiki/Symmetric_multiprocessing>`_ which involves central control and load sharing using identical processor cores and is common place in servers and desktop computers.

-The **OpenAMP** project is a community effort that is standardizing and implementing how these multiple embedded systems interact with each other in an AMP environment.
-It provides conventions and standards as well as an open source implementation to facilitate AMP development for embedded systems.
+The **OpenAMP** project is a community effort that is promoting and implementing how these multiple embedded systems interact with each other in an AMP environment.
+It provides conventions and open source implementation to facilitate AMP development for embedded systems.

 The vision is that regardless of the operating environment/operating system, it should be possible to use identical interfaces to interact with other operating environments in the same system.

-Furthermore, these operating environments can interoperate over a standardized protocol, making it possible to mix and match any two or more operating systems in the same device.
+Furthermore, these operating environments can interoperate over a common protocol, making it possible to mix and match any two or more operating systems in the same device.

 Read more about Asymmetric Multiprocessing :ref:`here<asymmetric-multiprocessing-work-label>`.